Annie Fellows Johnston

-Annie Fellows Johnston (May 15, 1863 – October 5, 1931) was an American author of children's fiction who wrote the popular The Little Colonel series, which was the basis for the 1935 Shirley Temple film The Little Colonel; many of the books were illustrated by photographer Kate Matthews.
+Annie Fellows Johnston (May 15, 1863 – October 5, 1931) was an American author of children's fiction.
+She wrote the popular The Little Colonel series, which was the basis for the 1935 Shirley Temple film The Little Colonel; many of the books were illustrated by photographer Kate Matthews.
 She was born and grew up in McCutchanville, Indiana, a small unincorporated town near Evansville, Indiana.

 Biography

 Johnston was born Annie Julia Fellows on May 15, 1863, the daughter of Albion Fellows, a Methodist minister at Trinity, and Mary Erskine Fellows.
 She had a brother, Erwin, and two sisters, Lura and Albion.
 She attended the University of Iowa for one year, returned to Evansville, taught school for three years, then became a private secretary.
 She married a cousin, William Levi Johnston.
 He was a widower with three children, Rena, John, and Mary.
 Rena died in 1899 and John in 1910 or 1911.